franpossetto/RevitAPIExtension/README.md

 ## Visual Studio Revit API Extension
-* This Extension provides Visual Studio Resources to help .NET Developers to Create different kind of Applications for Autodesk Revit.
+This Extension provides Visual Studio Resources to help .NET Developers to Create different kind of Applications for Autodesk Revit.
-* Tested on Visual Studio 2017 | Revit 2017, Revit 2018, Revit 2019 and Revit 2020
+Tested on Visual Studio 2017.

 ### With this extension, you can:
 * Create different kind of Revit Plug-ins using Project Templates.